Puffin Grant FAQ’s

 The Foundation is privately funded.
 We do not solicit donations.

-How can I exhibit my work at the Puffin Cultural Forum in Teaneck?
+*How can I exhibit my work or give a performance at the Puffin Cultural Forum in Teaneck?

 *Are you affiliated with Puffin West?